-- The Learning Centre is open from 8:10 am to 3:30 pm Monday to Friday. - Students may use the Learning Centre every day during Break 2 on Monday to Friday from 1:00 1:30 pm. - Learning Centre lessons will begin in Term 1 Week 2. - When borrowing books from the Learning Centre students are required to keep all books in a library bag.
+- The Learning Centre is open from 8:10 am to 3:30 pm Monday to Friday. - Students may use the Learning Centre every day during Break 1 and Break 2 on Monday to Friday. - Learning Centre lessons will begin in Term 1 Week 2. - When borrowing books from the Learning Centre students are required to keep all books in a library bag.
 School library bags may be purchased from the school shop.
 Each student needs his/her own waterproof bag.
 Students need to borrow books every week and return them on time.
 Overdue notices are printed and sent home on a weekly basis.
 Lost or damaged books must be paid for at the main office.